neondatabase/website/content/docs/connect/connect-securely.md

     /etc/pki/tls/certs/ca-bundle.crt
     ```

+- macOS:

+    ```text
+    /etc/ssl/cert.pem
+    ```

+- Windows

+  Windows does not provide a file containing the CA roots that can be used by your driver.
+However, many popular programming languages used on Windows like C#, Java, or Go do not require the CA root path to be specified and will use the Windows internal system roots by default.

+  However, if you are using a language that requires specifying the CA root path, such as C or PHP, you can obtain a bundle of root certificates from the Mozilla CA Certificate program provided by the Curl project.
+You can download the bundle at https://curl.se/docs/caextract.html.
+After downloading the file, you will need to configure your driver to point to the bundle.

-These locations may differ depending on the version and configuration of the operating system you are using.
+The system root certificate locations listed above may differ depending on the version and distribution the operating system you are using.
 Additionally, some applications may have their own certificate stores, separate from the operating system's default store.
 If you do not find the root certificates in the locations listed above, refer to your operating system or distribution documentation.